 Step 3: Overcome resistance to change

-Transitioning to being a paperless accounting office won’t happen overnight.
-You need to make this transition slowly, you need to approach one process at a time, and you need to be prepared to overcome resistance to this change (because there certainly will be).
-Remember that dangerous phrase “this is how we’ve always done it?”
-This will become a barrier for you as you try to change the way of working.
+Becoming a paperless accounting office won’t happen overnight.
+You need to make this transition slowly; approach one process at a time, and be prepared to overcome resistance to this change.
+Remember “this is how we've always done it?”
+This will be a barrier for you as you try to change.

-- You need to communicate more and listen to employees and clients – people don’t like change and they find comfort in what they know so it’s your duty to take the time to ease people’s concerns.
-To do this, you first need to make it clear to your employees that things will get worse before they get better as new things take time to adjust.
-“If you truly want to go paperless it has to be a fundamental shift in everything you and the team do,” says Accountant, Stuart Hurst.
-Communicate this with them and emphasise their importance to the team effort.
-Secondly, help them build their confidence by listening to their concerns.
+- Communicate more and listen to employees and clients - people don’t like change and they find comfort in what they know so take the time to ease people’s concerns.
+Make it clear to your employees that things will get worse before they get better as everyone adjusts.
+“If you truly want to go paperless it has to be a fundamental shift in everything you and the team do,” says accountant Stuart Hurst.
+Help your team to build their confidence by listening to their concerns.
 Accountant, Susie Kevern, found that “taking time to talk through people’s concerns and allowing them to develop their own way of working within the overall guidelines helped massively with the transition.”

-- You need to educate your suppliers – a really interesting point made was by Chris Gregg, Founder and CEO at Lightyear.cloud.
-He said that “a paperless office doesn’t begin with paper so stop scanning receipts and bills by cutting out the paper completely.”
-As 97% of his firm’s documents come directly from his suppliers, he recommends registering to receive paperless billing statements so that you can extract and store the data immediately.
-Many people think that their suppliers can’t send digital documents but if the invoices or credits that they are sending are being generated by a system before they are printed, then they most certainly can.
-If that’s the case, it’s up to you to educate them on sending you over a digital PDF version.
+- Educate your suppliers - Chris Gregg, Founder and CEO at Lightyear.cloud, said that “a paperless office doesn’t begin with paper so stop scanning receipts and bills by cutting out the paper completely.”
+As 97% of his firm’s documents were from his suppliers, he recommends registering to receive paperless billing statements.
+Many people think that their suppliers can’t send digital documents.
+If the documents that they are sending are generated by a system before they are printed, they most certainly can.
+If that’s the case, ask them to send you a digital PDF version.

-- Simon Howley, Managing partner at Bell Howley Perretton, suggests that you have to be brutal with legacy documentation.
-And use going paperless as an opportunity to go through your files and spring clean so you just have what you need going forward.
-But also look at what you really need to keep and document going forward.
+- Simon Howley, Managing Partner at Bell Howley Perretton, suggests that you have to be brutal with legacy documentation.
+Use this as an opportunity to spring clean your files so you just have what you need in future.
 “Only keep an electronic version of the documents you actually need.
-If your old filing system was shambolic, then you will just replicate this electronically.
+If your old filing system was shambolic, then if you replicate this electronically.
 It won’t make you any more efficient.”

-Changing any way of working will cause resistance but it’s important for you to see this as a barrier that can be overcome.
-Without communication and training, people see barriers to change that either aren’t there or were exactly the same as before so be transparent and supportive.
-If you combine this with the removal of ‘paper temptations’ such as printers, you’ll soon see that paperless operation will become a habit for employees, one that makes the way things used to be done seem more burdensome and time-consuming.
+Changing any way of working will cause resistance but this can be overcome with communication and training.
+Combine this with removing ‘paper temptations’ such as printers, and soon paperless operation will become a habit for employees, one that makes the "old ways" seem too time-consuming.

 Step 4: Rinse and repeat